How to Prepare for the USMLE Step 1: A Complete Study Guide

 Use resources that match your style of learning

-As you begin preparing for your USMLE Step 1, you’ll likely come across recommendations for numerous books, resources and study schedules.
+As you begin preparing for the USMLE Step 1, you’ll likely come across recommendations for numerous books, resources and study schedules.
 However, there isn’t a one-size-fits-all USMLE study method that works for every medical student.
 Given your individual learning style, it’s essential to discover the approach that best facilitates your absorption of new information.
 For example, some students excel through independent study, while others thrive in peer study groups for effective exam preparation.

 Stay on track academically